IBM/ibm-streams-with-python-api/README.md

 The notebook covers all of the steps to building a simple streams application.
 This includes:

-* Create a `Toplogy` object that will contain the stream.
+* Create a `Topology` object that will contain the stream.
-* Define the `Source` of our data.
+* Define the incoming data source.
 In this example, we are using click stream data generated from a shopping website.
-* Add the data source to a stream.
+* Use the incoming data to create a source `Stream`.
-* Create a `Filter` so that we only see clicks associated with adding items to a shopping cart.
+* Filter the data on the `Stream` so that we only see clicks associated with adding items to a shopping cart.
-* Create a function that computes the running total cost of the items for each customer.
+* Create a function that computes the running total cost of the items for each customer for the last 30 seconds.
 The function is executed every second.
-* For each customer reading, the result is printed out with the customer ID and the cost of the items in the cart.
+* Results are printed out with the customer ID and the cost of the items in the cart.
-* Create a `View` object so that we can see the results of our stream application.
+* Create a `View` object so that we can see the results of our streams application.
 * Use the `Publish` function so that other applications can use our stream.

-The application is started by `submitting` the `topology`.
-The submitted streams application is referred to as a `job` when it is running.
+The application is started by `submitting` the `Topology`, which will then create a running job.
+Once the job is running, you can use the `View` object created earlier to see the running totals as they are calculated.

-The `View` object can then be used to see output in real-time from the streams `job`.

 ### 7. View job status in Streams service panel